Bigsy/vsc-edn-json/ARCHITECTURE.md

 1. Parses JSON string into JavaScript object
 2. Transforms object keys into EDN keywords using `keywordizeObject`
 3. Handles nested structures (arrays and objects)
-4. Encodes final structure to EDN format
+4. Pretty prints the EDN structure with:
+   - Aligned key-value pairs in maps
+   - Proper indentation for nested structures
+   - Consistent formatting for arrays and vectors
+5. Outputs formatted EDN string

 #### EDN to JSON Conversion
 1. Parses EDN string using jsedn parser